Which artefacts and stories will surprise you today?

 Museums with specialist collections

-Some museums collect, protect and tell the history of a particular subject such as the childhood or transport, or dedicated to the life of a particular person.
+Some museums collect, protect and tell the history of a particular subject such as childhood or transport, or are dedicated to the life of a particular person.
+This is what we refer to as a specialist collection.

 In Surrey, we have many museums with specialist collections: Brooklands, London Bus Museum, Watts Gallery: Artists’ Village, Haslemere Educational Museum, The Rural Life Living Museum,The Sime Gallery and The Guildford Spike to name a few.
 There are also three army museums in The Museum of Military Medicine, Royal Logistic Corps Museum and the Surrey Infantry Museum.